qmk/qmk_firmware/users/spacebarracecar/readme.md

 return false;
 ```

 It is noticeable that before registering a keycode the same keycode gets unregistered first.
 The reason for this is that there can now be two physical keys that use the same keycode only with different shift states.
 When rolling those two keys the keycode has to be unregistered first, otherwise the second key doesn't register.
 Also noticable is that sometimes the `add_to_prev` function is called.
 This will be explained later.
-The `timer_timeout` function is necessary for the custom space cadet shift.
+The `timer_timeout` function is necessary to reset the timers of the custom space cadet shift functionality.

 It's worth mentioning that `SHIFT_ALGR` unlike the other templates doesn't allow repetition of characters when held.
 This is because it would otherwise require extensive checking of physical ralt status similar to shift to prevent ralt from getting stuck.